40 years of working to advance our understanding of the mind toward conscious evolution

 Thanks to the generosity of our supporters, we are making good progress on our programs.
-Here are the most recent NEWS & UPDATES.
+Here are the most recent NEWS & UPDATES FOR 2015.

 The California Learning Resource Network (www.CLRN.org) has accepted the Human Journey website as an Electronic Learning Resource.

-All About Me: This series of paperbacks teaches middle-school students about their human nature.
+All About Me: This series of paperbacks teaches adolescent young people about their human nature.
 Through reading, activities and discussions they will learn to understand and appreciate the power of unconscious mechanisms in their thoughts, emotions and behavior and, as a result, develop more flexibility, confidence and control.

-Books for Afghanistan Program: We provide bilingual Dari and Pashto Hoopoe titles, audio readings of them and classroom Teacher Guides to schools, orphanages and libraries throughout Afghanistan.
+Books for Afghanistan Program: We provide bilingual Dari-Pashto and English Hoopoe titles, audio readings of them and classroom Teacher Guides to schools, orphanages and libraries throughout Afghanistan.

-Books for Pakistan Program: We provide bilingual Urdu-English and Urdu-Pashto Hoopoe titles and classroom Teacher Guides to schools, orphanages and libraries throughout Pakistan, currently focusing on the Afghan-Pakistan border region.
+Books for Pakistan Program: We provide bilingual Urdu-English, Urdu-Pashto and Sindhi-Pashto Hoopoe titles and classroom Teacher Guides to schools, orphanages and libraries throughout Pakistan.